 Sarcomas are broad category of tumors that form in bones and the body’s soft tissues, including cartilage, fat, and muscle.
 Soft tissue sarcomas are more common than bone sarcomas.
 Bone sarcoma types include Ewing’s sarcoma and osteosarcoma.
 Some gliomas have sarcoma-like characteristics and are called gliosarcomas.
 Gliosarcomas behave aggressively similar to glioblastomas.

 Sarcomas may also be found in the spine or skull base, including chordoma.
 Chordomas are rare sarcoma tumors that grow in the base of the skull and bones of the spine.
 Doctors believe they develop from the leftover cells that served as the framework for the skull base and spine when the patient was a developing embryo.
 When chordomas form in the skull, they can push into the brain and cause many of the same symptoms as brain tumors, including headaches, dizziness and confusion.
-Chordomas can involve multiple critical nerves and arteries, making them difficult to
+Chordomas can involve multiple critical nerves and arteries, making them difficult to treat.
+Treatment may require the use of specialized surgery, radiation therapy and/or chemotherapy.

 Primary Brain Tumor Risk Factors